-With just 30 days (educated guess) until Justice Breyer tells the White House he’s retiring upon confirmation of a replacement, here’s a quick update on our work, which is taking us in several interesting directions.
+With just three months (educated guess) until Justice Breyer tells the White House he’s retiring upon confirmation of a successor, here’s a quick update on our work, which is taking us in several interesting directions.
 The first two items we’d hoped to share today, but they’re stuck in an editing canal and will be posted once they’re set free later this week.

 2. What ever happened to the judicial security bill, and how do we ensure it doesn’t revert to the earlier version that featured an unconstitutional prior restraint?
-[Op-ed TK]
+[Op-ed]

 3. How did a Supreme Court ethics code end up in H.R.
 1 / S. 1, and how can we ensure the text is constitutional?
 [Backgrounder]